Chris-Graffagnino/Jormungandr-for-Newbs/docs/cardano_foundation_registry_guide.md

 # Lock down private key
 chmod 400 ~/.ssh/<THE FILENAME CONTAINING THE KEY YOU JUST GENERATED>

-# Copy the public key to your clipboard
+# Copy the contents of the filename containing the public key to your clipboard
 ```

 ## Check that you have ssh keys on github